kmarkus/microblx/docs/user/developing_blocks.rst

 ~~~~~~~~~~~~~~~

 All types used in configurations and ports must be declared and
 registered.
-This is necessary because microblx needs to know the size of
+This is necessary because microblx needs to know the size
-the transported data.
-Moreoever, it enables type reflection which is
+of the transported data.
+Moreover, it enables type reflection which is
 used by logging or the webinterface.

 In the random block example, we used a ``struct random_config``, that is